 Absolutely not, you can leave them completely unadorned if you like – though I love the crunch and flavour of toasted sesame.

-Can I make these bagels in advance?
+Can I make Homemade Sesame Bagels in advance?
 Can they be frozen?

 The dough actually benefits from resting overnight in the fridge before it is shaped for the final rise – this gives the bagels some extra flavour and helps them stay chewy.
 Simply knead the dough for the required 10 minutes, place in the fridge overnight covered with cling film, then proceed as per the recipe – depending on the temperature of your fridge and your kitchen I’d probably allow the bagels to rise for 45 minutes once shaped.
 Bagels are best enjoyed fresh or toasted for up to 3 days, but can be frozen after baking.